 Thank you for contacting me about climate change.

 The UK is a world leader in clean growth and the Government has invested more than £52 billion in renewable energy in the UK since 2010.
-The Industrial Strategy and Clean Growth Strategy identify and target the huge potential opportunity for the UK from clean growth and the transition to a low carbon economy, while the National Adaptation Programme 2018-23 sets out a strategy for dealing with the effects of a changing climate.
-The Government has also agreed to support and expand offshore wind, and made the historic commitment to close all coal-fired power stations by 2025.
+The Industrial Strategy and the Clean Growth Strategy identify and target the huge potential opportunity for the UK from clean growth and transitioning to a low carbon economy, while the National Adaptation Programme 2018-23 sets out a strategy for dealing with the effects of a changing climate.
+The Government has also agreed to support and expand offshore wind and made the historic commitment to close all coal-fired power stations by 2025.